-3. Include your kids in the selection and preparation process.
+3. Make it Hands On: Include your kids in the selection and preparation process.

 Turn your family green smoothie experience into a bonding opportunity, and get your kids in on the fun!
 In fact, it just might be “training” that you can hand off to the eldest children, as a permanent assigned job, which might be called “Family Sous Chef.”